Quinteto Contrapunto

 The correct word in the gaita margariteña La Concha is “Yoco,” not “Yopo.”

-The confusion, likely arising from an editorial error in the transcription of the scores published in 1999, has given rise to subsequent interpretations detached from the cultural context of eastern Venezuela.
+The confusion, probably arising from an editorial error in the transcription of the scores published in 1999, has led to later interpretations alien to the cultural context of eastern Venezuela.

 Thus, “Yoco” is not just a name in a song: it is a living vestige of the Guaiquerí territory and the musical memory of Margarita.

-As in all research, there will be those who have divergent opinions, which are entirely valid and respectable when they are based on documentary facts.
+As in any research, there will be those who have divergent opinions, which are entirely valid and respectable when based on documentary facts.

-For some time now, an interesting debate has arisen regarding the lyrics of the gaita margariteña "La Concha," one of the best-known pieces in the traditional repertoire of Margarita Island, in the Nueva Esparta state of Venezuela.
+For some time now, an interesting debate has arisen around the lyrics of the gaita margariteña “La Concha”, one of the best-known pieces in the traditional repertoire of Isla de Margarita, in the State of Nueva Esparta, Venezuela.

 The chorus of this gaita says: